nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

  - `main.tf`
  - `outputs.tf`

+ The follwoing describes each file, explaining the purpose of each block.

 ## networking-module/variables.tf

 ### `resource_group_name`

-- **Purpose:** This variable defines the name of the Azure Resource Group where the networking resources will be deployed.
+- **Purpose:** This variable defines the name of the 'Azure Resource Group' where the networking resources will be deployed.
 - **Type:** `string`
 - **Default:** `"aks-rg"`

 ### `location`

-- **Purpose:** Specifies the Azure region where the networking resources will be provisioned.
+- **Purpose:** Specifies the region where the networking resources will be provisioned.
 - **Type:** `string`
 - **Default:** `"UK South"`

 ### `vnet_address_space`

-- **Purpose:** Defines the address space for the Virtual Network (VNet), specifying the range of IP addresses.
+- **Purpose:** Defines the address space for the Virtual Network (VNet), specifying the range of IP addresses (The '/16' means the first 16 bits will be taken up).
 - **Type:** `list(string)`
 - **Default:** `["10.1.0.0/16"]`